Database

 For the initial run, you need to populate the CVE database by running:

-It will fetch all the existing JSON files from the Common Vulnerabilities and Exposures feed and the Common Platform Enumeration.
-The initial Common Platform Enumeration (CPE) import might take some time depending on your configuration.
+It will fetch all the existing Common Vulnerabilities and Exposures (CVE) & Common Platform Enumeration (CPE) data from NVD NIST API, and by default, the additional sources, too.
+The initial import might take some time depending on your configuration, e.g., over 45 minutes.
+Please be patient.

 NB: If you want to import your own JSON from VIA4CVE, you have to replace URL in sources.ini the VIA4 attribute with file:///PATH/TO/VIA4CVE/VIA4CVE-feed.json.